algosup/2024-2025-project-4-web-fpga-team-5/documents/management/weeklyReports/weeklyReport2.md

 ## Priorities For Next Week

-- Finsh the mock-up and ask for an approve
+- Finish the mock-up and ask for an approve
 - Start the developpement
 - Finish the Functional Specifications